when do the clocks change in the UK?

 This idea didn't catch on everywhere, and over 130 countries around the world do not observe the twice-yearly clock change.

 A change in time can result in more problems for people who already struggle to sleep come bedtime.
-At Silentnight, we take sleep very seriously, and with a national clock change comes tampered sleep patterns.
+We take sleep very seriously, and with a national clock change comes tampered sleep patterns.
 So, as the nations sleep experts we're not about to take this lying down.

 The main driving forces behind our sleep patterns are our circadian rhythm (body clock) and our daily routine.
 Changing the clocks often means a change to both, which can lead to feeling tired at the wrong time.
 Making small and progressive adjustments to your routine ahead of the clock change can make the transition go smoother.

 Changing the clocks also changes how light it will be in the early morning.
 In March the clocks go forward, meaning it will be darker in the morning for a few weeks, then in October the clocks go back, bringing a little more sunshine to the mornings for a little while.